tcsvn/pyadlml/README.md

 # label the datapoints with the corresponding activity
 y = LabelEncoder(X).fit_transform(data.df_activities)

-# do all the other fancy machine learning stuff you already know
+# from here on do all the other fancy machine learning stuff you already know
 from sklearn import SVM
 SVM().fit(X).score(X,y)
 ...
 ```

-_For more examples and usage, please refer to the Notebooks _
+_For more examples and usage, please refer to the Documentation or Notebooks _

 ## Features
   - 8 Datasets